hguerrero/katacoda-scenarios/amq/getting-started-broker/intro.md

 * **High availability** - Shared store or shared-nothing state replication
 * **Advanced queueing** - Last value queues, message groups, topic hierarchies, and large message support
 * **Multiprotocol** - AMQP 1.0, MQTT, STOMP, OpenWire, and HornetQ Core
-* **Integration** - Full integration with Red Hat JBoss EAP

 AMQ Broker is based on the [Apache ActiveMQ Artemis](https://activemq.apache.org/artemis/) project.

-In this tutorial you will learn how to create, configure and start a Red Hat JBoss AMQ message broker instance.
+In this tutorial you will learn how to create, configure and start a Red Hat AMQ message broker instance.